ScrollBytes/batch-normalize-videos/README.md

 * Place "normalize.sh" in an empty folder.
 * Make it executable by opening terminal (CTRL+ALT+T) and typing "chmod +x /path/to/script/normalize.sh"

+## Then ...

+1. Copy your videos into same directory as "normalize.sh"
+2. Open terminal and type "/path/to/script/normalize.sh" and hit Enter key to run script.
+3. Script will normalize all videos in the folder and move original videos into a folder called "bin" where you can decide what you want to do with them.

 Replace "/path/to/script/" with the actual path on your computer.
 You can get the path by opening your file manager, right-click on "install-fonts.sh" and click "Copy path(s)".

-## Then ...

-Copy your zip folders with TTF or OTF fonts into same directory as "install-fonts.sh" Open terminal and type "/path/to/script/install-fonts.sh" and hit Enter key to run script.
-Fonts will be installed (moved to Lubuntu fonts directory)!

 Tested on Lubuntu 14.04